Yero1990/ODU_Mentoring_2021/README.md

 * Python programming language (preferably recent version, e.g., Python 3.8.4)
 * GitHub (which is a web-based version-control and collaboratio platform for software developers)
-* LaTex (which is a document preparation system to facilitate the writing of research and scientific papers)
+* LaTeX (which is a document preparation system to facilitate the writing of research and scientific papers)

 **Mentor Information** <br>